-Investor: Just how far along do you see the industry in five years on this journey?
+Hart Energy: Just how far along do you see the industry in five years on this journey?

 Willis: The last five years has been relatively slow.
 We’ve gone from one to 5% utilization of data.
 I do believe, over the next five years, it’ll be variable.
 My sense is that some of the medium and smaller companies will probably start to use a lot more of their data.
 My hope is that some of the larger companies will be fast followers as well.